kolenaIO/autoarena/README.md

 - [ ] Support multi-turn conversations (accept lists in prompt and response columns?)
 - [ ] Better head-to-head surfacing: show samples where other judges disagree?
 - [ ] Responsive layout (pages are currently fixed at 1080px content width)
+- [ ] Programmatic interface to upload, download, extend (?)
+- [ ] Lightweight judge resolver to turn e.g. "Option B is better." into "B" (some judges are verbose despite prompting)